flythereddflagg/flythereddflagg.github.io/python_book/docs/10-Better-String-Formatting.md

 <!-- End Navigation -->
 # 10 - Better String Formatting

 This is a short lesson in which we will learn a "trick" that will make all that formatting a lot more efficient using variables.
+Pay attention to the strings that begin with `f` before the quotation marks.
+What is going on here?

 ```python
 # adv_format.py